Hartmann & Weiss

 Hartmann & Weiss GmbH (H&W) is a Hamburg-based custom sporting firearms maker founded in 1965.
 They make sporting arms, including shotguns, over and under, falling-block single rifles, and bolt-action rifles based on Mauser 98 and several other modern actions.
 They have produced small numbers of double rifles, in calibers from .375 H&H to the .600 Nitro Express.

 History

 Otto Weiss was a gunsmith who worked at Merkel in East Germany before fleeing that country in 1958 for England, where he initially worked at Purdey's.
-Five years later he relocated to Hamburg to work with Gerhard Hartmann as a custom gunsmith.
-In 1964 he and Hartmann founded the company.
+Five years later he relocated to Hamburg, then in West Germany, to work with Gerhard Hartmann as a custom gunsmith.
+In 1964, he and Hartmann founded the company.
 Three years later, an associate named Peter Nelson established a second location in England.